cpondoc/sudoku-rbt/README.md

 # Sudoku RBT
 Sudoku solver using recursive backtracking.
+Input each row of numbers and the program will find all solutions.
 Implemented using C++.